flub78/multitenant/doc/testing.md

    <env name="DB_CONNECTION" value="mysql_test"/>

 TestCase loads a specific environment for testing:

     $app->loadEnvironmentFrom('.env.testing');

 # Browser controlled End to End testing

+Laravel Dusk provides an easy-to-use browser automation and testing API.
+It is similar to Selenium.

 ## Installation